Psalm 35 – “Awake to My Vindication”

 And stand up for my help.

 “I am your salvation.”

 a.
-Plead my cause, O LORD, with those who strive with me: Many adversaries fought against David, and many were the times he prayed, “fight against those who fight against me.”
-He could rightly pray this prayer because he generally lived in God’s will, and those who fought against him were also opposed to God.
+Plead my cause, O Lord, with those who strive with me: Many adversaries fought against David, and many were the times he prayed, “Fight against those who fight against me.”
+He could rightly pray this prayer because he generally lived in God’s will, and those who fought against him were opposed to God.

 i.
 “The prayer in verse 1a uses the same word and metaphor as David does with his remonstrance with Saul (1 Samuel 24:15).”
 (Maclaren)

 ii.
 “The verb ‘contend’ [strive] is a legal term, frequently used among the prophets.”
 (VanGemeren)